-Specific Obj. # Outcome/Objective Sources of Funds Performance Indicators Year Expected Number Actual Number Percent Completed Specific Objectives SL-1 Availability/Accessibility of Suitable Living Environment ng Environment SL-1.1 Address the need of very low and low- CDBG Number of unduplicated individuals 2007 United Samaritans income and homeless persons by \$20,000 receiving meals.
-2008 200 Foundation Daily Bread Mobile 2009 Lunch Program communities of Ceres and Keyes.
-2010 2011 GOAL SL-1 Availability/Accessibility of Suitable Living Environment ng Environment SL-1.1 Address the needs of the homeless CDBG Number of unduplicated homeless 2007 300 We Care Program population by providing emergency \$20,000 individuals who were provided shelter 2008 300 We Care Emergency to homeless individuals and assist them in data supportive services.
-2009 Silcitor finding jobs, enter residential programs, 2010 obtain permanent housing, and receive assistance that will allow them to 2011 overcome certain barriers facing the GOAL SL-1 Inometers population.
-Availability/Accessibility of Suitable Living Environment ng Environment SL-1.1 Address the need for emergency food CDBG Number of unduplicated individuals 2007 3140 Westside Food assistance by providing food for families 16,150 receiving emergency food assistance.
-2008 5,000 Pantry Emergency Food and senior citizens in the Westside area.
-2009 Assistance Program The pantry will provide English children's 2010 books to all children under the age of 13 as they visit the pantry to stimulate an 2011 interest in learning and enhance proficiency in English.
+Specific Obj.# Outcome/Objective Sources of Funds Performance Indicators Year Expected Number Actual Number Percent Completed Specific Objectives SL-1 Availability/Accessibility of Suitable Living Environment ing Environment SL-1.1 Address the need of very low and low- CDBG Number of unduplicated individuals 2007 United Samaritans income and homeless persons by \$20,000 receiving meals.
+2008 200 Foundation Daily Bread Mobile Bread Mobile Lunch Program in the 2009 220 Lunch Program communities of Ceres and Keyes.
+2010 2011 GOAL SL-1 Availability/Accessibility of Suitable Living Environment ing Environment SL-1.1 Address the needs of the homeless CDBG Number of unduplicated homeless 2007 300 We Care Program population by providing emergency shelter during the worst part of the winter \$20,000 individuals who were provided shelter 2008 300 Emergency Cold Weather Shelter to homeless individuals and assist them in and supporting services.
+2009 125 finding jobs, enter residential programs, 2010 obtain permanent housing, and receive 2011 overcome certain barriers facing the GOAL homeless population.
+SL-1 Availability/Accessibility of Suitable Living Environment ing Environment SL-1.1 Address the need for emergency food CDBG Number of unduplicated individuals 2007 3140 Westside Food assistance by providing food for families 16,500 receiving emergency food assistance.
+2008 5,000 Pantry Emorganization and senior citizens in the Westside area.
+2009 5,500 Assistance Program The pantry will provide English children's 2010 books to all children under the age of 13 as they visit the pantry to stimulate an 2011 interest in learning and enhance GOAL proficiency in English.
+SL-1 Availability/Accessibility of Suitable Living Environment ing Environment SL-1.1 Address the need for homeless services in CDBG - Number of unduplicated individuals 2009 45 WMKKC West Modesto. receiving homeless services. keiresn Program

+Summary of Specific Annual Objectives for 2009-2010 ESG Grantees

+H • 10 8 Outcome/Objective r c Expected Actual Percent Specific Obj. # Specific Objectives Sources of Funds Performance Indicators Year Number Number Completed SL-1 Availability/Accessibility of Suitable Living Environment ing Environment SL-1.1 Rehabilitation/Renovation of Guardian Number of unduplicated low-income 2007 50 Children's Crisis House. homeless children provided shelter at 2008 06 Center ESG 2009 06 Oualdiali 110use \$17,606 2010 2011 GOAL SL-1 Availability/Accessibility of Suitable Living Environment ing Environment SL-1.1 Address the specific needs of the Number of unduplicated individuals in 2007 35 Community homeless as well as households that are at 45 households served with emergency rental assistance to avoid eviction or 2008 105 Housing and Shelter Housing and Shelter becoming homeless, through the provision ESG avoid foreclosure, and case 2009 158 Homeless Prevention Homeless Prevention of rental assistance vouchers to those that \$65,816 management services.
+2010 are in jeopardy of becoming homeless or those that may be in jeopardy of losing 2011 their home due to temporary GOAL SL-1 Availability/Accessibility of Suitable Living Environment ing Environment SL-1.1 Renovation of the Redwood Family Number of unduplicated women and 2007 140 Inter-Faith Center through the installation of a fire children at or below 80% of the area 2008 154 Ministries Redwood Family Fire System requirements.
+The ESG 2009 130 Center ad 7 \$9,818 2010 will provide UL Certification and will substantially improve the safety and well 2011 being of Redwood Family Center clients and their children.
 GOAL

-Summary of Specific Annual Objectives for 2008-2009 ESG Grantees

-Specific Obj. # Outcome/Objective Sources of Funds Performance Indicators Year Expected Number Actual Number Percent Completed Specific Objectives 1 SL-1 Availability/Accessibility of Suitable Livi table Living Environment SL-1.1 Address the need for shelter for low and Number of unduplicated low-income 2007 50 Children's Crisis moderate-income homeless abused, homeless children participating in the 2008 06 Center Therapelitic Shelter at Theraneutic Shelter at geographic boundaries of Oakdale.
-The ESG The about the state of the stat 2009 Guardian House shelter will provide recreation and play \$28,289 2010 activities designed to increase developmental capabilities, reduce stress 2011 levels and encourage communication through play.
-GOAL SL-1 Accessibility of Suit able Living Environment SL-1.1 Address the specific needs of the Number of unduplicated individuals 2007 35 Community homeless as well as households that are at served with emergency rental assistance 2008 105 Housing and Shelter Services Housing and Shelter becoming homeless, through the provision Services ESG services.
-2009 Homeless Prevention Homeless Prevention of rental assistance vouchers to those that \$25,000 2010 are in jeopardy of becoming nomeless or those that may be in jeopardy of losing 2011 their home due to temporary circumstances.
-GOAL SL-1 Availability/Accessibility of Suitable Livi able Living Environment SL-1.1 Renovation of the Redwood Family Number of unduplicated women and 2007 140 Inter-Faith Center through the purchase and installation of a new refrigerator freezer children at or below 80% of the area 2008 154 Ministries Redwood Family and cooking unit.
-ESG 2009 Center \$18,705 2010 2011 GOAL